photoprism/photoprism-docs/docs/developer-guide/media/colors.md

 ## Color Detection

-Color detection is performed during indexing using a 3x3 thumbnail that covers the top, bottom, and center of an image e.g. <https://demo.photoprism.app/library/browse?color=green>.
+Color detection is performed while indexing using [a 3x3 thumbnail](thumbnails.md#standard-sizes) that covers the top, bottom, and center of an image e.g. <https://demo.photoprism.app/library/browse?color=green>.

 [Learn more ›](../metadata/colors.md)